I’ve Just Left Treatment. What Happens Now?

 Moving to a new neighborhood might sound difficult, but it may help you avoid cravings and find new opportunities.

 Stick to Your Appointments

 Even though your official rehab has concluded, you still have work to do.
 Many people who need treatment still seek counseling with therapists.

-Working with a therapist can help you set goals, learn how to manage relapse triggers and deal with transitions related to work and family.
+Working with a therapist can help you set goals, learn how to manage and prevent relapse triggers and deal with transitions related to work and family.

 And while your life can get busy, with many different things demanding your attention, it’s not a good idea to skip your follow-up appointments.
 These sessions are crucial towards your long-term recovery.

 Focus on the Positive

 Old routines can create anxiety and stress, particularly when you may be fighting off the desire to drink or use drugs.